310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_3.md

 {% endbubble %}

 {% bubble Midori %}
-Mrmm, I wonder… If I was small, I might’ve not been able to continue being an idol, let alone be one in Ryuseitai.
+Mmm, I wonder… If I was small, I might’ve not been able to continue being an idol, let alone be one in Ryuseitai.

 I feel like, heroes look a lot cooler when they’re tall, and, well—